SARAI-Lab-KIT/sonic-hri/README.md

 ## Documentation Maintainer(s)
 Sonic-HRI workspace -> Vlatka Tolj (vlatka.tolj@student.kit.edu), Turtlebot4 & Stretch 3 robot -> Victoria Yang (victoria.yang@kit.edu)
 ## Notes
-Note 1: If you are setting this up on your own laptop, then proceed in this README, if you are setting up either the turtlebot or a stretch3 robot, you could first follow the READMEs for these respective robots ``README_robot_turtlebot.md`` or ``README_robot_stretch3.md``
+If you are setting this up on your own laptop, then proceed in this README, if you are setting up either a Turtlebot or a Stretch3 robot, you could first follow the READMEs for these respective robots ``README_robot_turtlebot.md`` or ``README_robot_stretch3.md``

-Note 2 (for Stretch3 robot users only): If you are not in the process of setting up a brand new Stretch robot, then you only need to follow instructions in section 0 of ``README_robot_stretch3.md`` and section 3 onwards of this readme, ``README.md`` otherwise follow all steps.

 ## 1. Setting up the Sonic-HRI workspace